deutsche-nationalbibliothek/pica-rs/README.md

 ### Cat

-Multiple pica dumps can be concatenated to a single record stream:
+Multiple pica dumps can be concatenated to a single stream of records:

 ```bash
 $ pica cat -s -o DUMP12.dat DUMP1.dat DUMP2.dat.gz